 "They Lack Education": Why Advocates Are Teaching UK Doctors About Cannabis

-The United Kingdom officially and cannabis-based medicines last November.
-Yet, nearly a year on, prospective patients in the UK are still any of these medicines on prescription.
+The United Kingdom officially legalized the use of medical cannabis and cannabis-based medicines last November.
+Yet, nearly a year on, prospective patients in the UK are still struggling to access any of these medicines on prescription.

-For those that can afford them, has been discouraged from prescribing medical cannabis. do offer cannabis prescriptions to treat chronic pain, epilepsy, and a range of neurological and psychiatric disorders.
-However, most UK patients are reliant on the country’s National Health Service (NHS), which
+For those that can afford them, private medical cannabis clinics do offer cannabis prescriptions to treat chronic pain, epilepsy, and a range of neurological and psychiatric disorders.
+However, most UK patients are reliant on the country’s National Health Service (NHS), which has been discouraged from prescribing medical cannabis.

 But rather than remaining content with their market dominance, the founders of the private clinics are hopeful that educating doctors about cannabis science could be key in improving access to cannabis medicine for all patients.